-The 2016 valuation certified a common contribution rate of 21.0% of pensionable pay to be paid by each employing body participating in the London Borough of Hounslow Pension Fund.
+The 2016 valuation certified an average primary contribution rate of 13.9% of pensionable pay to be paid by each employing body participating in the London Borough of Hounslow Pension Fund.
 In addition to this, each employing body has to pay an individual adjustment to reflect its own particular circumstances and funding position within the Fund.
 Details of each employer's contribution rate are contained in the Rates and Adjustment Certificate in the triennial valuation report.